gkeenans/gkeenan.co/src/avgb/2025-06-30-to-fluctuate-is-to-exist-as-a-human.md

 So I choose joy.
 I rebel.
 I decide when enough is enough.
 No one gets to have autonomy over my ability to do what's right for me.
 I pick my battles every single day in the hopes that I make it through this unscathed.
 I focus on the things I can control.
 I make things.
 I choose joy.
 I alone can't save the world, but I can make living in it a little bit more bearable for the people around me.
 Anything I do with that in mind is worth it.

-I get disappointed by my inability to stick with a project.
+I am disappointed by my inability to stick with a project.
 That familiar gnawing, that voice telling me that I'm stretching myself too thin. *We were starting to hit a groove,* my brain says. *Now you want to write a screenplay?
 Now you want to take a sewing class?
 Now you want to start a podcast?
 What about the writing?
 Have you no shame?* So much, Brain.[^3] So much.

 I am rejuvenated by the flurry of new creative energy.
 I made a new friend.
 I made a new friend in the midst of some of the most overwhelming loneliness I've felt in my life.
 Just months ago I was worried that I'm too old to even make them anymore.
 And *poof!* Now here she is.
 [And *poof!* Now here we are](https://friendship-material.simplecast.com/).
 Something new.
 Something fun.
 Something nice.
 A bit of joy.
 A bit of making the world a bit better.